ThemeBoy/SportsPress/includes/sportspress/readme.txt

 * Fix - Venues linking automatically in countdown widgets.
 * Fix - Styling issue where countdown widgets were pushed off-screen in some themes.
 * Fix - Avoid loading countdown widget if no events are available.
-* Preset - Update baseball preset with 10th inning label and option fixes.
+* Preset - Update baseball preset.

 = 1.9.20 =
 * Tweak - Expand event title section for team logos in countdown widget.